ivan1993spb/snake-server/README.md

 {"type": input_message_type, "payload": input_message_payload}
 ```

-There is only one message type: *snake*

-Commands sends in field `payload`.
-Commands:
+Input message types:

+* *snake* - when player sends a game command in message payload to control snake
+* *broadcast* - when player sends a short phrase or emoji to broadcast for game group

+Accepted game commands:

 * *north*
 * *east*